Miileenaaa/RespawnControl/README.md

 DM (miileenaaa_) or Ping me in the [UCH modding discord server](https://discord.gg/3Hmejd274e) about bugs!
 I will try to maintain this mod for as long as possible

 ### Known bugs
+- Freeplay's Respawn Key doesn't forcibly respawn you (Fixed locally for v1.1.0)
+- Respawn Keys still work while you're typing on the in-game chat (Fixed locally for v1.1.0)
+- While in a multiplayer lobby in challenge or freeplay, you can kill everyone with your respawn key (Fixed locally for v1.1.0)
-- While in a multiplayer lobby in freeplay, dying right before entering a cannon or getting a post-mortem may cause your character to teleport back to the cannon or the start
+- While in a multiplayer lobby in freeplay, dying right before entering a cannon may cause your character to respawn before the cannon is fired, which makes the cannon teleport you back to it
+- While in a multiplayer lobby in freeplay, dying right before reaching the flag may cause your character to respawn while in the winning sequence

 ## Special Thanks